-And in a SaaS business like yours that is looking to scale from mid-six figures in revenue to seven figures and beyond, scalability is key.
-You’re looking to drive a lot of attention and a lot of traffic through the door, and SEO is a great way to get you there.
+And in a SaaS business like yours, scalability is key.
+You need to drive more and more traffic through the door to keep things growing and meet important KPIs.
+A consistent SEO strategy is a great way to get you there.

 Now that you know who your audience is, you can target those ideal people with content on your site.

-And when we go to Google.com and enter “financial dashboard for” and don’t hit enter, we start to see the opportunities for individual pages off that:
+And when we go to Google.com and enter “financial dashboard for”, you see the opportunities for individual pages off of that first search query:

 Your goal is to end up with something like this that takes these ideal customers deeper: